TRaSH-Guides/Guides/docs/Sonarr/Sonarr-collection-of-custom-formats.md

 ??? faq "LQ - [CLICK TO EXPAND]"

     A collection of known Low Quality groups that are often banned from the the top trackers because their lack of quality.

-    !!! note

-        You might want to add the following also [EVO (no WEBDL)](#evo-no-webdl)

-        - BLOCK1 = Low-Quality Releases (often banned groups)
-        - BLOCK2 = Another Small list of often banned groups.
-        - BLOCK3 = Banned release groups.
-        - BLOCK4 = Low-quality and/or dishonest release groups.
-        - BLOCK5 = Banned Release Groups.
-        - BLOCK6 = Rips from Scene and quick-to-release P2P groups while adequate, are not considered high quality.
-        - RiffTrax = RiffTrax is an American company that produces scripted humorous audio commentary tracks intended to be played in unison with particular television programs and films, In short just annoying!!!

 ??? example "JSON - [CLICK TO EXPAND]"